 From Badr (Brigades) to Badr (Organization): the Oldest Iranian Proxy in Iraq

-Today, the Badr Organization and other Shiite militias are “being deployed alongside Iraqi military units as the main combat force,” according to Reuters.
+The Badr Organization and Shia militias have also “deployed alongside Iraqi military units as the main combat force,” according to Reuters.
 Reuters reported that in the March 2015 fight for Tikrit, Badr militiamen and the regular army drove identical tanks with only an army logo differentiating the two forces.
 Some units in Iraq’s army, including Iraq’s 20th Battalion, reportedly answer to Badr commander Hadi al-Amiri.
-As of November 2014, the Badr Organization claims to command upwards of 10,000 militants.
+Estimates for the membership of the Badr Organization range between 10,000-50,000 militants.

 The Badr Organization constitutes an active political force in Iraq in addition to operating as a militia.
 From 2011 to 2014, Badr leader Hadi al-Amiri served as Iraq’s transportation minister.
-Since October 2014, another Badr member, Mohammed Ghabban, has served as Iraq’s interior minister.
-As of February 2015, the Badr Organization holds 22 seats in Iraq’s parliament.
+Since October 2014, two Badr members, Mohammed Ghabban and Qasim al-Araji, have served consecutive terms as Iraq’s interior minister, and another, Mohammad Mahdi al-Bayati, served as minister of human rights until the position was abolished in 2015.
+In the 2014 parliamentary elections, the Badr Organization won 22 seats in parliament.

 Badr: Financed by Iran

-The Badr Organization is backed by Iran, according to reports by Reuters and other news outlets, and Badr leader Hadi al-Amiri has confirmed that his group receives support from Iran.
+Iran backs the Badr Organization, according to reports by Reuters and other news outlets, and Badr leader Hadi al-Amiri has confirmed that his group receives support from Iran.
 Senior Badr official Muen al-Kadhimi has said that Iran “helped the group with everything from tactics” to “drone and signals capabilities, including electronic surveillance and radio communications.”

 Badr Ideology: Importing Iran & Emulating Iranian Leaders